HUBER FACILITY WEBSITE INFORMATION

 8. Release for Education.
 You may request release for education (high school, college, or vocational school programs) by completing the appropriate form.
 Non-credit college or vocational school classes will not be approved.
 A school schedule (official document from the educational institution) is required and must be submitted with the form.
 Release time will not exceed 12 hours in a single day or more than six days in a row for any reason or combination of reasons (school and work/childcare).

 Waukesha County Huber Facility Transfer Requests

 The Waukesha County Huber Facility will accept transfer inmates with Huber privileges from other jurisdictions provided the inmates were issued Huber privileges and allowed to transfer to Waukesha County by the original sentencing court.
 Inmates without Huber privileges are not accepted as transfers to the Waukesha County Huber Facility.
 Transfer requests will be processed based on available bed space.
 If there is no available bed space, the request will be denied.
 The inmate must report in to the sentencing county jail and that jail is to make the request to Waukesha County Huber Facility staff regarding the transfer.
-Effective 1-1-2013, all inmates requesting a transfer to the Waukesha County Huber Facility will be required to pay a $50.00 transfer fee, in addition to any required advance Huber board fees.
+All inmates requesting a transfer to the Waukesha County Huber Facility will be required to pay a $50.00 transfer fee, in addition to any required advance Huber board fees.

 When bed space is available, the criteria for determining whether or not to accept Huber Facility transfer requests will include: